• Skip to main content

 tomato garlic chutney dosa

-Tomato Garlic Chutney is a South-Indian chutney of tomatoes roasted in pan/kadai with garlic and whole red chilly, that goes well with dosa, idli, rice and even parathas.
+Tomato Onion Chutney recipe is a South-Indian chutney of tomatoes roasted in pan/kadai with garlic and whole red chilly, that goes well with dosa, idli, rice, and even parathas.

-This Tomato Chutney with Garlic is spicy and the heat can be adjusted as per your tolerance.
-Being an Indian, I love spicy Chutneys and trust me they bring the taste to another level.
+This Garlic flavored chutney is spicy and the heat can be adjusted as per your tolerance.
+Being an Indian, I love spicy Chutneys, and trust me they bring the taste to another level.

-North Street foods Samosa, pakoras with green dhaniya chutney, saunth chutney, raw mango chutney.
+North Street foods Samosa, pakoras with green dhaniya chutney, coconut cilantro chutney, saunth chutney, raw mango chutney.
 Rajasthani food with garlic chutney, South Indian food with coconut and these twisted with several flavors to get many more.

 Ingredients